ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_aod_aeronet_assess.rst

 Observations and reformat scripts
 ---------------------------------

-*Note: (1) obs4MIPs data can be used directly without any preprocessing;
+* Note: (1) obs4MIPs data can be used directly without any preprocessing;
-(2) see headers of reformat scripts for non-obs4MIPs data for download instructions.*
+  (2) see headers of reformat scripts for non-obs4MIPs data for download instructions.

-* Pre-processed AOD climatologies are located in ''.
-Observations from AeroNET stations are saved in individual NetCDF files with filenames of the format 'OBS_AERONET_ground_STATION_NAME_AERmon_od440aer_199301-201401.nc'.
+* The AeroNET data is downloaded from the AeroNET website using the downloader:
+  $ esmvaltool data download AERONET.

+* The AeroNET data is formatteed (CMORized) using the formatter:
+  $ esmvaltool data format AERONET.

 References